spantaleev/matrix-docker-ansible-deploy/docs/importing-media-store.md

 # Importing `media_store` data files from an existing installation (optional)

-Run this if you'd like to import your `media_store` files from a previous installation of Matrix Synapse.
+Run this if you'd like to import your `media_store` files from a previous installation of Synapse.

 ## Prerequisites